Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 ## How to tune options for a good hahsrate

-* First check the list of compute devices on your system
+1. First check the list of compute devices on your system
     * For this, launch ``listDevices_CUDA.bat/.sh`` or ``listDevices_OpenCL.bat/.sh``
     * If you see no devices, it means that CUDA / OpenCL drivers are not properly installed or that there are no CUDA/OPENCL devices available
-* Now decide which GPU device(s) you want to use for mining
+2. Now decide which GPU device(s) you want to use for mining
     * Usually you want all devices, for that use -u parameter (miner will only use GPU devices, skipping CPU devices)
     * If you want to only use specific devices, list them with -d parameter (ex: -d 0,3 mines only on devices 0 and 3)
     * On laptops combinining a gaming GPU with an Integrated GPU, only mine on the gaming GPU (usually -d 0)
-* **Now let's see how to choose -b and -t**
+3. Choosing -b and -t
     * for CUDA it is recommended to use -t 1
     * for OpenCL it is recommended to use -t 2
     * choosing batch count (-b):